The UNC Libraries uses the Tipasa system for managing interlibrary loan materials.

 Login to Interlibrary Loan

 Try a search for your book in Prospector first.
 If the book is not available in Prospector, submit an ILLiad request.
 You

-will receive an email when the book is available to pick up from the main desk.
+will receive an email (and a text, if you are signed up for the Libraries text messaging service) when the book is available to pick up from the main desk.

-Submit an ILLiad request.
-You will receive the article electronically via email.
+Submit an interlibrary loan request.
+You will receive the article electronically via

 DVDs and CDs